 To the north of the access point, the limestone ledges and loose rocks can be investigated for corals, crinoid pieces and other fossils.
 About 200m along from the entrance to the beach, where a headland sticks out, shale pieces can be split to reveal lovely brachiopod fossils.

 Further north, about 150m before the beach ends at steep cliffs, undulating rock ledges can be investigated to reveal pryitic brachiopod fossils.

 Sandstone blocks can be found along the length of the beach.
 These can contain interesting feeding burrow trace fossils.

-At Scremerston, the marine Carboniferous deposits are from the Mississippian (Lower Carboniferous) of Visean age, (Brigantian Sub-Stage).
+At Scremerston, the marine Dinantian (Lower Carboniferous) deposits are from the Visean Stage, Brigantian Substage.

 Although there are numerous access points to the beach, it is possible to get cut off in a few places along this stretch of coast line, so be aware of your tide times and collect on a retreating tide.
 Always tell someone where you are going and what time you expect to return.
 If at all possible, collect as a pair or a group and take a mobile phone.

 A good eye is mostly all you need, but a pick will prove very useful for the shale.
 Wear hiking boots, as this is a foreshore location.